Nutty

 Fixed-rate mortgage

 When your fixed-rate period ends, you’ll automatically be moved onto your lender’s standard variable rate (SVR).
-Basically, this means your repayments will skyrocket and your lender can move them up – or, if you’re luckier, down – whenever they want.
+Basically, this means your repayments could skyrocket and your lender can move them up – or, if you’re luckier, down – whenever they want.
 Not ideal!

 Standard variable-rate (SVR)